rspamd/docs.rspamd.com/docs/configuration/maps.md

   - Returns: `nil` if no match, or two values if matched:
     1. The expression result (typically 1.0)
     2. A table of match details by rule name

+## Refresh Intervals

+This section explains how Rspamd decides when to check and reload maps, with emphasis on HTTP maps.

+For file maps: Rspamd prefers event-based notifications to detect changes.
+When the platform supports a native file-notify facility (typically inotify or kqueue), Rspamd reacts quickly to atomic file replacements (rename).
+When native notification is not usable (e.g. network filesystems, missing kernel support), ev_stat falls back to periodic stat polling; Rspamd controls the polling cadence with map poll timeout multiplied by `options.map_file_watch_multiplier`.
+Important: always update map files atomically (write to a temp file and rename) to avoid partial reads and ensure watchers see a consistent replacement.

+- Poll interval sources: each map has a poll_timeout (configurable via a map object's `timeout`/`poll`/`watch_interval` or the global `options.map_timeout`).
+For file-only maps the runtime poll timeout is multiplied by `options.map_file_watch_multiplier`.

+- HTTP cache headers and conditional requests: Rspamd respects server-provided caching.
+When checking an HTTP backend Rspamd issues conditional requests using If-None-Match (ETag) and If-Modified-Since (Last-Modified); a check uses HEAD, and a 304 response (Not Modified) updates validation state without re-downloading the body.

+- How the next check is computed (high-level rules):
+  * If a valid Expires header is present and in the future, Rspamd will normally use the Expires time, but with protections:
+    - If the Expires interval is shorter than the configured map poll interval, Rspamd will not poll faster than the configured interval (server cannot force more aggressive polling).
+    - If the Expires interval is > 8 hours Rspamd applies a "liberal" cap: it uses min(map_poll_interval * 10, 8 hours) instead of the raw Expires to avoid long sleeps.
+  * If there is no Expires header but cache validation is available (ETag or Last-Modified), Rspamd considers conditional requests cheap and uses a "respectful" multiplier (default 4×) of the map poll interval, but enforces a 10‑minute minimum.
+  * If neither Expires nor validation headers are present, Rspamd enforces a strict minimum (10 minutes) and will not re-download the entire map more often than that (and still respects the configured poll interval).

+  Practical constants used by the implementation:
+  - maximum Expires cap: ~8 hours
+  - liberal multiplier for very large Expires: 10× (but capped by the 8‑hour maximum)
+  - respectful multiplier for conditional requests: 4×
+  - minimum enforced when no Expires/validation: 10 minutes

+- Behavior on successful loads and 304s: when a 200 with body is received Rspamd stores the body in shared cache (and a small on-disk cache file) and records ETag/Last-Modified and a computed next_check; when a 304 is received Rspamd updates last_checked and computes next_check the same way without storing a new body.

+- Hot vs cold start and cache use: on hot restarts Rspamd reuses cached HTTP map data immediately and schedules the next check from the stored next_check in the cache file; on cold starts, if no cached file exists Rspamd will attempt to fetch the HTTP source (or fall back to a configured fallback+file backend if present).

+- Active HTTP vs passive workers: only the worker designated to perform HTTP activity (the "active_http"/primary controller worker or the worker bound to the map) makes network checks; other workers use cached data and may check cached files more frequently using `map_file_watch_multiplier`.

+- Fallbacks and resilience: define `fallback+file://` backends when you want a local fallback for cold starts or when the primary HTTP source is unavailable; Rspamd will prefer cached/shared data where possible and only re-download according to the rules above.

+Summary: Rspamd balances respecting server-controlled caching (Expires/ETag/Last-Modified) with protecting itself from abusive or misconfigured servers by enforcing configured minimums and caps; to control client behavior tune map poll timeouts and provide proper cache headers from your map hosting service.

 ## Conclusion